 Strategic Sourcing on Outbound Bulk Logistics

-- Supplier base consolidation from 131 to 56 suppliers, enabling stronger partnerships and governance
+• The number of suppliers was reduced from 131 to 56 partners, enabling stronger partnerships and better governance.

-- Improved transport agreements with clearer pricing mechanisms, SLA’s, fuel surcharge and indexation rules, strengthening operational control
+• Transport agreements were improved by introducing clearer pricing mechanisms, SLAs, fuel surcharges and indexation rules, strengthening operational control.

 Client Profile

-Western-EU material processing company operating a dense outbound logistics network with approximately 180.000 transports per year and an annual spend of €50 million on outbound bulklogistics (walking floor, tipper, container truck etc)
+Western European material processing company, operating a dense outbound logistics network with approximately 180,000 transports per year and an annual spend of €50 million on outbound bulk logistics (walking floor, tipper, container trucks, etc.).

 Project Scope

-Strategic sourcing of outbound bulk logistics (dry transport), a highly commoditized category with contracts ending by 31 March.
-The scope covered €44 million of annual spend across Belgium and the Netherlands, involving 131 suppliers and a mix of own fleet, fixed-price lane agreements and spot-market sourcing.
-Key challenges included a fragmented supplier base, limited price transparency, operational inefficiencies and the need to increase the share of lower-cost fixed route agreements while safeguarding service continuity.
+The project consisted of strategic sourcing of outbound bulk logistics (dry transport), a highly commoditised category with contracts ending by 31 March.
+The scope covered €44 million in annual spend across Belgium and the Netherlands, with 131 transport providers.
+The setup included a mix of own fleet, fixed-price agreements for designated lanes and spot market sourcing.
+Key challenges included a fragmented supplier base, limited price transparency, operational inefficiencies, and the need to increase the share of lower-cost fixed-price route agreements, while safeguarding service continuity.

 Hudicor’s Approach

-End-to-end strategic sourcing review by reviewing internal needs and the need to outsource further to the external market.
-Execution through a hand’s-on two-round RFP covering €44 mio in spend with proposed cluster transports.
-Scenario building (incl. optimizal use of the spot market), fact-based negotiations and network optimization inputs (route clustering) supported contracting based on an in-depth cross-functional transport agreement.
+We launched an end-to-end strategic sourcing review, assessing internal needs and identifying opportunities for further outsourcing to the external market.
+The process was executed through a hands-on, two-round RFP covering €44 million, where transports cluster opportunities were presented.
+Scenario building (including optimal use of the spot market), fact-based negotiations and network optimisation through route clustering were applied.
+These analyses supported the contracting process based on an in-depth cross-functional transport agreement.

-Hudicor set up a governance structure with clear SLA’s and a supplier relationship management tool to ensure sustainable results in the following years.
+Hudicor established a governance structure with clearly defined SLAs and a supplier relationship management tool to ensure sustainable results in the years to come.
+Finally, a phased transition plan was developed to further outsource internal transport activities with the highest cost-saving potential.

 Interested in accelerating procurement performance and savings?